tributech-solutions/tributech-docs/versioned_docs/version-4.0.0/tributech_node/Webhook_integration.md

 |--|--|
 |WebHookEvent|Contains all the Information which will be published as Webhook|

-### Error Handling
+### Error Handling {#error-handling}
-In the case of an error during Webhook Event delivery we implemented an back-off redelivery mechanism.
+The error handling of webhook events is based on the status code of the HTTP POST responses to the clients HTTP POST endpoint.
 Commonly errors occur in the following situations:

 - Network is not available
 - Endpoint described within the subscription is not reachable
 - Endpoint returns something else then a HTTP 200 (OK)

-If an error occurs we execute retries based on the formulary  `(Attempt Count + 0,7) ^ 4 + Minimum Retry Interval`.
-The `Attempt Count` is dependent on the `EventQoS` described in the previous section.
+In the case of an error during Webhook Event delivery we implemented an back-off redelivery mechanism that calculates retries based on the formula  `(Attempt Count + 0,7) ^ 4 + Minimum Retry Interval`.
+The `Attempt Count` in this formula is dependent on the `EventQoS` property value (contained in ever webhook event) which is predefined and cannot be changed.
+A value of `1` indicates that the event is a high frequency event (like data received) and a `2` marks standard frequency events.
-High frequency (`EventQoS` = 2) events will not be retried and Standard Frequency (`EventQoS` = 1) events have **ten retries** before they are discarded.
+- High frequency events will not be retried
+- Standard Frequency events have **10 retries** before they are discarded.

 ## Verification {#verification}
-In order to verify that the received Webhook Event has not been tempered with we can use either [OpenSSL](https://github.com/openssl/openssl) or [Microsoft C#](https://learn.microsoft.com/en-us/dotnet/csharp/) as show in the following section.
-We will use in both examples the previously created webhook with the secret `foobar` and a `ProofStoredEvent` sample event.
-All this examples and descriptions expect that a Tributech Agent with a active Tributech Source is connected to a Tributech Node.
-If you do not have currently such a setup you need to adjust your Webhook Subscription accordingly (e.g. ) or see our [QuickStarter Guide](../tributech_agent/quickstart.mdx) to meet the preconditions.
+In order to verify that the received Webhook Event has not been tempered with can verify the event using either [OpenSSL](https://github.com/openssl/openssl) or [Microsoft C#](https://learn.microsoft.com/en-us/dotnet/csharp/).
+We will show in this section how to use both approaches with examples based on the previously created webhook.
+We will use an arbitrary  secret `foobar` and choose as event `ProofStoredEvent` (see [Event Types](#event-types)) and assume that a Tributech Source is already successfully sending data to a Tributech Node (see [QuickStarter Guide](../tributech_agent/quickstart.mdx)).

-We will use in our examples the free Webhook client of [Webhook.site](https://webhook.site/) to view the events send by the Tributech Node.
-You can replace the uniquely URL `https://webhook.site/#!/view/c445d2cb-bbcb-4db6-b71c-04ca220eea6d` provided in all examples with your unique Url.
-We will use the website to inspect the received events from the Tributech Node Webhooks.
-Note that this URL can only receive a limited amount of requests and will be unique to you.
+In our examples we use the free Webhook client [Webhook.site](https://webhook.site/) to provide the HTTP POST endpoint for the subscription.
+We will use the website to inspect the received events `json` payload and HTTP Header attributes.
+The URL `https://webhook.site/#!/view/c445d2cb-bbcb-4db6-b71c-04ca220eea6d` in our samples needs to be adjusted to your HTTP POST endpoint.
+Note that [Webhook.site](https://webhook.site/) limits the amount of events you can receive and high frequency events will reach those limits quickly.

 ![Tributech Node - Webhooks Overview](./img/Webhook.site.png)

-Make sure that the Webhook Subscription is configured to react to `ProofStoredEvent`.
-Shortly after starting the Source and activating the Webhook Subscription with one active Stream we should receive our first events:
+Make sure that the Webhook Subscription is configured to listen to `ProofStoredEvent` events.
+Shortly after starting the Source and activating the Webhook Subscription we should receive our first events from an active Stream:

 ![Tributech Node - Webhooks Received Event](./img/Webhook_ProofStoredEvent.png)

-On the right sight we see the Tributech Headers with the following headers (excerpt):
+On [Webhook.site](https://webhook.site/) we see the Tributech Headers with the following headers (excerpt) on the right side:

 |Headers||
 |-|-|